dataesr/bso-publications/doc/bso.md

 To do so, it becomes necessary to historicize the database containing the open access information.
 So, instead of maintaining a database that keeps track of the opening of each publication, which is the current Unpaywall data policy, we have to make regular snapshots of the whole Unpaywall database.
 Each snapshot is used as an observation date to measure the open access rate.
-It is important to note that this method natively embeds the potentials open access discovery errors from the underlying Unpaywall database, that can be false negative (a publication is actually open at this point in time but it is not detected) or false positive (wrongly seen as open whereas it is closed).
+It is important to note that this method natively embeds the potential open access discovery errors from the underlying Unpaywall database, that can be false negative (a publication is actually open at this point in time but it is not detected) or false positive (wrongly seen as open whereas it is closed).
 As a side note, it would also allow us to follow “temporary open” publications, resulting from new publishers policies adopted for Covid-19 related publications.

 This method of analysis therefore reveals two temporal dimensions: publication dates and observation dates.
 Obviously, the observation date must be after the publication date.
-To avoid that the proliferation of possible analyses blurs the message, we propose to look mainly at two elements :
+To avoid that the proliferation of possible analyzes blurs the message, we propose to look mainly at two elements :

  - A main statistics that is the **1Y Open Access rate**: it represents the open access rate of the publications published during year Y and measured (observed from the snapshot of the OA discovery database) at one point in time during year Y+1 (generally in December if the data is available).

  - Also, the **shape of open access curve** (open access rate function of the publication year).
 For a given observation date, the open access rate can be estimated broken down by publication year.
 This then produces a curve of the open access rate as a function of the publication year (at a given point in time which is the observation date).
-This curve may have any shape, and in particular it is not always expected to be monotonic increasing.
+This curve may have any shape, and in particular it is not always expected to be a monotonic increasing.
 Indeed, a monotonic increasing curve means that more recent publications are more and more open.
 That can (hopefully!) happen, but moving barriers and embargoes would genereally lead to another type of shape, that would be an inverted-V shape.
 The next figure illustrates different shapes of Open Access curves.

 ![Different shapes of Open Access curves](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/types_curve.png){ width=450 }